 6. Scan the lumbar spine in transverse and longitudinal planes to identify the midline and interspaces of the lumbar spine.
-A. Transverse Plane : The purpose of scanning in a transverse plane is to identify the midline of the spine.
+A. Transverse Plane: The purpose of scanning in a transverse plane is to identify the midline of the spine.
 Starting at the level of the posterior superior iliac crests, place the transducer in the midline of the back with the notch on the transducer pointed to the patient's left.
 Slide the transducer caudally and rostrally in the midline of the back and identify the spinous processes.
 The spinous processes will appear as pointed, bony structures with hyperechoic rims and distal shadowing (See Image 2).
 Center the transducer over a spinous process and make a mark perpendicular to the transducer to mark the midline.
-Consider making a mark lateral to the transducer to mark the level of the spinous process. side the transducer over 2-3 spinous processes to mark the of the spine B Longitudinal Plane: The nurnose of scanning in a longitudinal plane is to identify the interspaces of the spine.
+Consider making a mark lateral to the transducer to mark the level of the spinous process.
+Slide the transducer over 2-3 spinous processes to mark the midline.
+Connect the marks to create a line over the true midline of the spine B. Longitudinal Plane: The purpose of scanning in a longitudinal plane is to identify the interspaces of the spine.
 Place the transducer on the midline of the back with the notch on the transducer pointed to the patient's head.
 Slide the transducer caudally and rostrally in the midline of the back and identify the spinous interspaces in a longitudinal plane (See Image 3).
 The spinous processes will appear as oval or rectangular shaped bony structures with hyperechoic rims and distal shadowing.
 Center the transducer over the spinous interspace and make a mark perpendicular to the transducer to mark the level of the interspace.
 Identify the ligamentum flavum deep in the interspace and measure the distance from the skin to the ligamentum flavum (Average distance in normal BMI is 44mm and 64mm in obese).
 The length of the spinal needle should be at least 5mm longer than the distance from the skin to the ligamentum flavum to assure an adequate needle length.
 Slide the transducer over 2-3 spinous processes and mark the interspaces.
 Connect the lateral marks identifying the interspaces at each level and the lines will cross the midline of the spine.
-The intersection of the lines demarcating the chould be inserted.
-Brief to storilizing the skin, use the back and of a canned needle or nen can to make a circular skin indontation over the "X" where the sninal needle will be inserted 7 The patient should not be repositioned after he/she has been marked Consider placing a sterile probe cover over the transducer prior to starting the procedure to have the ultrasound available during the procedure to re-evaluate the lumbar spine anatomy.
+The intersection of the lines demarcating the midline and interspaces will create an "X" where the spinal needle should be inserted.
+Prior to sterilizing the skin, use the back end of a capped needle or pen cap to make a circular skin indentation over the "X" where the spinal needle will be inserted.
+7. The patient should not be repositioned after he/she has been marked.
+Consider placing a sterile probe cover over the transducer prior to starting the procedure to have the ultrasound available during the procedure to re-evaluate the lumbar spine anatomy.
 8. Proceed with performance of the lumbar puncture using the "Lumbar Puncture Checklist"